telerik/ajax-docs/controls/ajax/how-to/using-radajax-in-medium-trust.md

 ---
 title: Using RadAjax in Medium Trust
-page_title: Using RadAjax in Medium Trust | UI for ASP.NET AJAX Documentation
+page_title: Using RadAjax in Medium Trust | RadAjax for ASP.NET AJAX Documentation
 description: Using RadAjax in Medium Trust
 slug: ajax/how-to/using-radajax-in-medium-trust
 tags: using,radajax,in,medium,trust